Niels Arestrup: Early life and career

-Arestrup was born in Paris on 8 February 1949, into a family of modest means; his father was Danish and his mother was Breton.
-In his youth, he studied at Tania Balachova's acting courses.
-He began his acting career in the theatre.
+Arestrup was born in Montreuil on 8 February 1949, into a family of modest means; his father was Danish and his mother was Breton.
+After failing his baccalaureate in 1968, he supported himself with a series of odd jobs whilst, inspired by her television appearances, studying acting under Tania Balachova.
+Subsequently, he began his career in theatre.

-Arestrup won three César Awards for Best Supporting Actor for The Beat That My Heart Skipped and A Prophet, then Quai d'Orsay.
+As of 2014, he was the only winner of three César Awards for Best Supporting Actor, won for The Beat That My Heart Skipped and A Prophet, then Quai d'Orsay.
 The two first films were directed by Jacques Audiard.

-In 2017, he won the Globes de Cristal Award for Best Actor in a Play for his work on Acting and in 2019, he won the Molière Award for Best Actor for his work on Red.
-He was previously nominated in this same category in 2000 for Copenhagen, in 2006 for Letters to a Young Poet and in 2012 for Diplomacy.
+In 2017, he won the Globes de Cristal Award for Best Actor in a Play for his work on Acting.
+In 2019, he won the Molière Award for Best Actor for his work on Red.
+He was previously nominated in this same category in 2000 for Copenhagen, in 2006 for Letters to a Young Poet, and in 2012 for Diplomacy.

 Personal life and death

-In 2012, after ten years together, Arestrup married the actress, screenwriter and author Isabelle Le Nouvel.
+In 2012, after a ten year relationship, Arestrup married Isabelle Le Nouvel, an actress, screenwriter, and author.
 The same year, they had twins, a boy and a girl.

 Arestrup died following a long illness in Ville-d'Avray, France, on 1 December 2024 at the age of 75.